Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 EEN 476 Renewable Bio Energy (3 Credits)

 This course presents an overview of our present status of knowledge on renewable bio energy.
-This course will cover the processes for recovery, productions, and usage of bio fuels and, bio products generated from these three types of biomasses to ultimately produce heat, electricity, transportation fuel, chemicals, and materials.
+This course will cover the processes for recovery, production, and usage of bio fuels and bio products generated from biomasses to ultimately produce heat, electricity, transportation fuel, chemicals, and materials.
 The types of bio-waste and their use for energy and product generation will also be examined.
 The economic and environmental aspects of global bioenergy markets will also be examined.

 This course introduces the concepts of biomedical engineering devices, especially for sensing and modulation applications.
-The course covers electronic or optical transduction techniques for applications such as neurochemicals, biopotentials and cellular
+The course covers electronic or optical transduction techniques for applications such as neurochemicals, biopotentials, and cellular ions.
+The course also includes a laboratory component for the design and fabrication of microscale biomedical sensors.

 EEN 482 Bioelectrics (3 Credits)

-Basic electrical engineering will be applied to understand how electrical signals are generated in a biological cell, and their role in proper functioning of various bioelectrical systems in our body.
-This course covers the important concepts of bioelect
+Basic electrical engineering will be applied to understand how electrical signals are generated in a biological cell and their role in proper functioning of various bioelectrical systems in our body.
+This course covers the important concepts of bioelectrics, bioelectric system modeling, and diagnosis.
+Although emphasis will be given to cardiovascular system, students will be able to apply the principles of bioelectricity to any bioelectrical system.

 EEN 498 Sr Project I (3 Credits)